 - Tip for HR: Emphasize the EU mobility benefit for employees with international aspirations.

-Key Updates for 2025: What HR Needs to Know
+Updates for 2026: What HR Need to Know

 Which Permit Suits Your Employee?
 A Practical Example